 RT-204 Clinical Practice III

-Pre-requisite RT-203

-3 Credits

 Over 15 weeks, students complete clinical rotations in affiliated hospitals, where they practice invasive radiographic procedures and observe cranial studies.
 Evaluations, conducted by the instructor and clinical coordinator, are based on their clinical competency and the practical application of theoretical knowledge.